How to Request an Interpreter

 - Interpreters in Court

 - Pursuant to §19.2-164 of the Virginia Code, the Circuit Court will appoint interpreters in all criminal cases involving non-English speaking defendants, victims, and witnesses.
-This also includes sign language interpreters for the hearing impaired.
+This also includes American Sign Language (ASL) interpreters for the hearing impaired.

-- To request an interpreter, please contact the Criminal Docket Clerk in the Docketing Division at (703) 246-4946.
-You should provide the Criminal Docket Clerk with the Defendant’s name, the case number, the date of the hearing, and the type of interpreter needed.
-A request for an interpreter should be made at least one week in advance of the hearing date.
+- To request an interpreter, please contact the Interpreter Coordinator in the Docketing Division at (703) 246-2221.
+You should provide the Defendant’s name, the case number, the date of the hearing, and the type of interpreter needed.
+A request for an interpreter should be made at least two (2) weeks in advance of the hearing date.

-- To request a sign language interpreter or CART (Communication Access Real-time Translation) please contact the Interpreter Coordinator directly at (703) 246-4111 (TTY 703-352-4139 through Virginia Relay 711).
-Requests for sign language interpreters or CART should be made at least 3 weeks in advance.
+- To request an American Sign Language (ASL) interpreter or CART (Communication Access Real-time Translation) please contact the Interpreter Coordinator directly at (703) 246-2221.
+Requests for an American Sign Language (ASL) interpreters or CART should be made at least three (3) weeks in advance.

 - Attorneys are not to request specific interpreters, unless that attorney has made separate arrangements for the payment of the interpreter.
 The Court will not provide payment for any interpreter who has been hired directly by counsel rather than by the Court.